opscientia/coinstac/paper/paper.md

 * To protect against malicious embedded attacks inside computations, all computations made available in COINSTAC are manually vetted.

+# Example Usage

+In a recent study [@Gazula846386], the Global Imaging Genetics of Adolescents consortium performed a decentralized voxel-based morphometry analysis of structural magnetic resonance imaging data across two sites to examine the structural changes in the brain related to age, body mass index, and smoking.
+The code used for the analysis [@coinstacvbm] and sample data [@coinstacvbmsampledata] are publicly available on GitHub.

 # Acknowledgements